 Pesticides

-Pesticides are often used in the cultivation of tomatoes and many other fruits and vegetables, which can remain on their skin after harvest.
-Since tomato skins are consumed along with the flesh, there is a minor risk of pesticide ingestion.
+Pesticides are often used to cultivate tomatoes and many other fruits and vegetables, which can remain on their skin after harvest.
+Since tomato skins are consumed along with the flesh, there's a minor risk of pesticide ingestion.

 Unripe tomatoes